ParTech/Url-Rewriter/README.md

 - Core items that add a new command to the Publish ribbon in the Content Editor.
 - Templates for rewrite rules and a default folder to store rules in.

 Use the Sitecore Installation Wizard to install the package.
 After installation:
-- The default folder to store rewrite rules in can be found under /system/Modules/URL Rewriter
+- The default folder to store rewrite rules in can be found under */sitecore/System/Modules/URL Rewriter rules*.
 - A new button can be found in the Publish ribbon that is used to clear the cache for the module.

 You will need to setup your own rewrite rules after the installation has succeeded.